vik16nathan/snpstrGenotypingSummer2022/README.md

 * Not all reads are the same length after merging, meaning that GATK finds many STR pieces along with SNPs
     * Problematic output files: ./FastqInputs/${sample}_Primer${primer}_allele${allele}_merged.fastq
     * Ways to fix this: Filter out all lines in the above file(s) that are below a certain length, or find the most common read length in these files and extract only reads with this read length

+* Conda and R - Might need to manually install/update R within the conda environment, and install R packages within R console within the .conda environment
+    * 1. conda activate fullSNPSTREnv
+    * 2. Type "R" into the terminal
+    * 3. Within the R console: type install.packages("package_name") for any packages that claim to not be installed

 # Old/Incorrect Work
+* In fix_config_files: findTrueIncorrectFlanksWithReferences.r	- this was my first attempt at **indel handling**, and there are functions that involve a five base-pair window to determine whether or not our sliding window is the 4 b.p. motif plus or minus a base pair from a 1 b.p. indel.
+The issue is that four base pairs is so small that there are many windows that are, by chance, one base pair away from being the correct window.
+Also, findTrueFlanks.r is where sliding window is *actually* used to fix the flanks, so this is what needed to be fixed.
+* masking directory: A complete, utter, and irredeemable disaster.
+Didn't merge reads beforehand, and didn't realize that the 250 b.p. cutoff for Illumina MiSeq reads meant that the forward and reverse reads have different STR starting/ending positions (basically this is all wrong and also way too time-consuming since I used .fasta inputs and searched for headers rather than using .fastq inputs in the FastqInputs directory.)
+* snps_post_masking - didn't work because masking didn't work.
+However, a lot of the logic was reused in the final_scripts/snps_with_merging subdirectories

+# Installing GATK by hand
+1. https://github.com/broadinstitute/gatk/releases - download .zip file, unzip it, copy unzipped gatk-4.2.6.1 into home directory (~)
+    * Note: check for updates!
+2. Edit ~/.bashrc and add the following line: alias gatk='~/gatk-4.2.6.1/gatk'
+3. Calling gatk will now invoke the version on your machine